 In addition to SBA, other online resources abound for finding best practices, useful info, news, trends and helpful resources, guides and mentoring.
 Inc. and Entrepreneur are the category stalwarts.
 Did you know that almost all of the leading business and news publications and websites also have vibrant Small Business focused portals and followings?
 Check out the Huffington Post, Forbes, CNN Money, Fox Business, NY Times and the Amex Open Forum.

-2. Formulate and put your business plans down in writing.
+Formulate and put your business plans down in writing

 This means articulating and documenting your product offering, purchase and partner targets, doing the overall strategy, creating your elevator pitch, as well as doing numbers for projections for your first and five year plan, so that you can pitch and share it.
 Most of the publications and websites above offer good guides to writing business plans.

-This leads us back to Twitter and other social media.
-It’s today and the future.
-Learn how it and other online technologies and applications can help you get your business and brand get known.
+Learn how online technologies and applications can help you get your business and brand get known.

 There are many free resources out there.
 For example, get “The Beginners Guide to Small Business Blogging” by ConstantContact – a free but useful tool from the content marketing vendor.